Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

 Our framework is that of conformal field theory (CFT) in one time and one space dimension (1+1D).
 In condensed matter, such models typically emerge as low-energy effective theories of gapless many-body quantum systems \cite{Giamarchi:2003, CCGOR:2011}.
 What makes the setup both satisfyingly rich and tractable for our purposes is the emergence of a symmetry under conformal transformations, generated by an infinity of operators---the Fourier modes of the stress-energy tensor---that satisfy the commutation relations of the celebrated Virasoro algebra \cite{BPZ:1984}.
 The key idea is to excite the system in a time-dependent manner that switches on operators that are normally silent in CFT, thereby probing directions in quantum parameter space that would not appear for homogeneous systems in equilibrium.

-Concretely, consider a chiral CFT with stress-energy tensor $\stt(x)$, evolving under the time-dependent Hamiltonian\footnote{Units are such that $\hbar = 1$ and velocity is dimensionless, \ie expressed in units of the `speed of light'.} \beq H(t) = \int_0^L \dd x\, v_t(x) \stt(x), \eeq where the local velocity profile $v_t(x)>0$ varies smoothly in space and time.
-Space and time coordinates are respectively $x \in [0, L]$ and $t \in \RR$, with $L$ the length (volume) of the system.
-We also impose periodicity in both space and time, namely $\stt(x+L)=\stt(x)$, $v_t(x+L)=v_t(x)$, and $v_{t+T}(x)=v_t(x)$, where $T$ is the period of the drive.
-In standard CFT, the velocity profile would be homogeneous and constant: $v_t(x) = v = \textrm{const}$.
-By contrast, the Hamiltonian \eqref{e11} is that of a chiral inhomogeneous CFT \cite{ADSV:2016, DSVC:2017, DSC:2017, GLM:2018, LaMo2:2019, Moosavi:iCFT:2024} with a time-dependent velocity profile $v_t(x)$ generalizing earlier Floquet setups \cite{Wen:2018FCFT, PhysRevX.10.031036, PhysRevResearch.2.023085, PhysRevB.103.224303, PhysRevResearch.3.023044, 10.21468/SciPostPhys.10.2.049, deBoerEtAl:2023}.
+Concretely, consider a right-moving chiral CFT with stress-energy tensor $\stt(x)$, evolving under the time-dependent Hamiltonian\footnote{Units are such that $\hbar = 1$ and velocity is dimensionless, \ie expressed in units of the `speed of light'.} \beq H(t) = \int_0^L \dd x\, v_t(x) \stt(x). \eeq Here the velocity profile $v_t(x) > 0$ depends continuously on position $x \in [0, L]$ and time $t \in \RR$, with $L$ the length (volume) of the system.
+We impose periodicity in space, namely $\stt(x+L) = \stt(x)$ and $v_t(x+L) = v_t(x)$, and often also in time so that $v_{t+T}(x) = v_t(x)$, with $T$ then the period of the drive.
+In standard CFT, the velocity would be homogeneous and constant: $v_t(x) = v = \textrm{const}$.
+By contrast, the Hamiltonian \eqref{e11} is deformed to that of a chiral \i{inhomogeneous CFT} \cite{ADSV:2016, DSVC:2017, DSC:2017, GLM:2018, LaMo2:2019, Moosavi:iCFT:2024} with a time-dependent velocity profile $v_t(x)$ generalizing earlier Floquet setups \cite{Wen:2018FCFT, PhysRevX.10.031036, PhysRevResearch.2.023085, LapierreMoosavi:2021, PhysRevResearch.3.023044, 10.21468/SciPostPhys.10.2.049, deBoerEtAl:2023}.
 This extra, more general time-dependence will ultimately allow us to probe the quantum geometry of the system, as exemplified in Fig.~\ref{introfig_loschmidt}.